yolish/multi-scene-pose-transformer/README.md

   ```
 python main.py ems-transposenet train /./models/backbones/efficient-net-b0.pth <path to the 7Scenes dataset> ./datasets/7Scenes/7scenes_all_scenes.csv
   ```
-  Your checkpoints (saved based on the number you specify in the configuration file) and log file will be saved under an 'out' folder.
+  Your checkpoints (.pth file saved based on the number you specify in the configuration file) and log file will be saved under an 'out' folder.

   To run on cambridge, you will need to change the configuration of ems-transposenet in config.json with the relevant configuration from the example_config.json file (ems-transposenet-cambridge)